wolveix/satisfactory-server/README.md

 ## Setup

-According to [the official wiki](https://satisfactory.wiki.gg/wiki/Dedicated_servers#Requirements), expect to need 12GB - 16GB of RAM.
+Update 8 dropped the average RAM utilization to ~6GB, but according to [the official wiki](https://satisfactory.wiki.gg/wiki/Dedicated_servers#Requirements), expect to need 12GB - 16GB of RAM.

 You'll need to bind a local directory to the Docker container's `/config` directory.
 This directory will hold the following directories: